NewAlexandria/learning-economies/WIP_notes.md

 support depth race to PhD per-student

+### school programs

-cost model fo schools charing students value model of degree programs
+cost model for schools charging students value model of degree programs

 track the students and where they go after college